deepmodeling/deepmd-kit/doc/install.md

 The C++ interface of DeePMD-kit was tested with compiler gcc >= 4.8.
 It is noticed that the I-Pi support is only compiled with gcc >= 4.9.

 First the C++ interface of Tensorflow should be installed.
 It is noted that the version of Tensorflow should be in consistent with the python interface.
-We assume that you have followed our instruction and installed tensorflow python interface 1.14.0 with, then you may follow [the instruction for CPU](install-tf.1.14.md) to install the corresponding C++ interface (CPU only).
-If one wants GPU supports, he/she should follow [the instruction for GPU](install-tf.1.14-gpu.md) to install the C++ interface.
+You may follow [the instruction](install-tf.2.3.md) to install the corresponding C++ interface.

 ### Install the DeePMD-kit's C++ interface